About Beach Floyd

 John takes a dazzling array of buttons, knobs, and levers and makes really cool sounds with them, and even sings at the same time.
 Also an expert at cable management.
 Ancient Egyptians would have mummified him in specially prepared strips of Velcro.

 "It's Vince" DiRosa

 All we know is Nick was once an elite clandestine special operations musician with a top secret unit of the...
 Navy, we think.
-See, Nick's recommendation letter (left) was so heavily redacted for national security reasons that we're really not sure.
+See, Nick's recommendation letter was so heavily redacted for national security reasons that we're really not sure.
 Legend has it that he can transpose an entire score into the key of B sharp with only his bare hands.
-After a transport aircrew insisted on listening to Meat Loaf's "Paradise By the Dashboard Light" on repeat, Nick simply stepped off of the aircraft - at altitude, crashing through the roof of Tom's garage where he simply dusted himself off and flawlessly belted out the sax solo from "Money" in front of the astonished band.
+After a transport aircrew insisted on listening to Meat Loaf's "Paradise By the Dashboard Light" on repeat, Nick simply stepped off of the aircraft - at altitude and sans parachute, crashing through the roof of Tom's garage where he simply dusted himself off and flawlessly belted out the sax solo from "Money" in front of the astonished band.
 He's been a fixture ever since.